fablabbcn/smartcitizen-docs/docs/start.md

 ### Which solar panels to use?

-The solar panel it should fulfil the specification of a voltage bigger than 8v and less than 15v, 12v is the recommended voltage, and a minimum of 500mA.
+The solar panel it should fulfill the specification of a voltage bigger than 8v and less than 15v, 12v is the recommended voltage, and a minimum of 500mA.

+### How I can extend the Wi-Fi range?

+Is your SCK quite far away from Wi-Fi access point?
+You can use an external antenna with your SCK.

+The Wi-Fi modules has a U.FL antenna connector.
+We recommend you to use a [U.FL to RP-SMA adaptor](https://www.sparkfun.com/products/662) in order to use [standard Wi-Fi antennas](https://www.sparkfun.com/products/558).
+You then will need to enable the *External Antenna* on the [Wi-Fi setup process](http://docs.smartcitizen.me/#/start/adding-a-smart-citizen-kit) by selecting _External Antenna_.

 ### What is the spec (battery type) for the button-cell for the RTC?

 The RTC battery is a CR1220

 ### Why is 50dB the microphone lowest value?

-Because the actual sensor is limited by the curve boundings from 50dB to 103dB
+Because the actual sensor is limited by the curve bounding from 50dB to 103dB

 ### Browsers compatibility